-Barcelona is kid-friendly.
+Barcelona with kids is a family vacation gem.
 After living here for the last nine years, I can tell you that children are loved and tolerated well in Spain.
 This fact alone makes for an exciting trip where new sites, new sounds and cultural differences make for a wonderful family adventure.

 One of the major differences that Spain has with the United States is its culinary culture.
 Spain’s food traditions are rooted in history.
-Freshness, simplicity and texture are hallmarks of this goldmine.
+Freshness, simplicity and texture are hallmarks.

-Most restaurants have children’s menu’s, but may not have high-chairs.
-(Note, I recommend that you bring or buy a foldable chair that you can stick on a chair so that you too can enjoy your dining experience).
+Most restaurants in Barcelona are family friendly and have children’s menu’s, but may not have high-chairs.
+(Note, I recommend that you bring or buy a foldable chair that you can stick on a chair so that you too can enjoy your dining experience.)
 Also, Spain is the second fish eating country in the world after Japan.
 Its fish culture is deep, rich and fresh!
-If you don’t like fish, you will after your trip to Spain.
+If you don’t like fish now, you will after your trip to Spain.

 Double-Decker Tourist Bus

 It sounds silly, but the double-decker tourist bus is not to be missed.
 We take my wife’s family (who is Spanish) and my family from California on it when they visit.
-In Spring, you can sit on top and see the wonderful Spanish architecture, trees that line the avenues and hear the heartbeat of Barcelona.
+In Spring, you can sit on top and see the wonderful Spanish architecture, the views of the city, the trees that line the avenues, while hearing the heartbeat of Barcelona.
 Plus, you can get on and off as much as you like, with or without a stroller, for one price.
+And the convenience of getting dropped off at the door of the famous attractions is a family travel winning concept.
 With the dollar/euro exchange rate, this can’t be beat.

 Our Family Vacation Consulting Team will work with you to book accommodations, recommend activities and more, all with one-on-one support.
 Click here to send us a request >